icopy-site/awesome/docs/awesome/vim-galore.md

 4 seconds.
 They get deleted when you stop editing the file.
 You can change these numbers with `:h 'updatecount'` and `:h 'updatetime'`.

-If Vim gets killed (https://github.com/mhinz/vim-galore/blob/master/e.g. power outage), you lose all changes since the last time the file was written to disk, but the swap file won't be deleted.
+If Vim gets killed (e.g. power outage), you lose all changes since the last time the file was written to disk, but the swap file won't be deleted.
 Now, if you edit the file again, Vim will offer the chance to recover the file from the swap file.